-Faculty, staff and visitors parking areas are shown on the Campus Map (inside cover) as Parking "A" "B" and "C".
-These two areas, and a small portion in front of Building #6 (Student Parking II) have yellow parking lines with reserved numbers.
+Faculty, staff and visitors parking areas are shown on the Campus Map (inside cover) as Staff Parking.
+These areas, and a small portion in front of Building #6 (Student Parking II) have yellow parking lines with reserved numbers.
 Students are asked not to park in these reserved spaces.

 STUDENT PARKING.
 Student parking areas I, II, III, and IV have sufficient parking to accommodate all vehicles driven by students.
-At times, the student may not be able to use the parking area most convenient, and will have to park in a student area more removed from one's designation.
+At times, the student may not be able to use the parking area most convenient, and will have to park in a student area more removed from his destination.
 Students are required to park in the assigned parking areas.
 Parking along the roadways and in the staff and faculty parking spaces is prohibited.

 BOOKSTORE.
 The College operates a bookstore where the student may purchase needed books and supplies with profits being used for college projects and services.
-The hours of operation are 9:00 a.m. to 1:00 p.m. and 6:00 p.m.-8:00 p.m.
-Monday through Thursday, closed Friday.
+The hours of operation are 9:00 a.m. to 5:00 p.m. and 6:00 p.m.-8:00 p.m.
+Monday through Thursday; 9:00 a.m. to 3:00 p.m.
+Friday; additional hours as posted at the beginning of each quarter.